Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

 Before proceeding with the proof of Theorem \ref{proposition:localization}, we will explain why the statement is true on closed points.
 This will clarify the geometry underlying Theorem \ref{proposition:localization}.
 Further the partial results we will obtain in this section will actually be needed in the course of the proof of Theorem \ref{proposition:localization}, which we will present in the next section.

 In section \ref{section:proofcodescent} we have shown that the derived stack of quasi-constant maps from $E$ satisfies a codescent property with respect to equivariant Zariski open covers.
 We proved this by showing that the images of the total spaces of principal $T$-bundles are always contained inside $T$-orbits in the target space $X$.
-This property of quasi-constant maps allows us to show that the map \eqref{eq:locmap} is a homotopy equivalence on closed points, as the type of $T$-orbit selects which bundles are allowed to map to it.
+This property of quasi-constant maps allows us to show that the map \eqref{eq:locmap} is a homotopy equivalence on geometric points, as the type of $T$-orbit selects which bundles are allowed to map to it.

-\begin{proposition}[Localization formula on closed points] Let $X$ be a smooth variety over $k$ equipped with an action of an algebraic torus $T$.
+\begin{proposition}[Localization formula on geometric points] Let $X$ be a smooth variety over $k$ equipped with an action of an algebraic torus $T$.
 Then for any closed point $e\in E_T$ there exists a Zariski open set $U\subset E_T$ containing $e$ such that the natural map

-is a homotopy equivalence on $K$-points, for every field $K$. \end{proposition} \begin{proof} Let us choose a $T$-orbit in $X$, $O$, generated by a closed point $x$ with stabilizer $T_x$.
+is a homotopy equivalence on geometric points. \end{proposition} \begin{proof} Let us choose a $T$-orbit in $X$, $O$, generated by a closed point $x$ with stabilizer $T_x$.
 Then considering the mapping stack to $O\simeq T/T_x$ we obtain

 which is the classifying stack of degree zero $T_x$-bundles on $E$.
 Hence, we conclude that only the principal $T$-bundles that admit a reduction of the structure group from $T$ to $T_x$ are allowed to map to the orbit $O$.
-In particular, as the subscheme $t_0 X^e$ is a union of orbits of the form $T/S$, where $S$ is a subgroup of $T$ containing $T(e)$, the bundles that do not admit a reduction of the structure group to $T(e)$ will not map to $t_0(X^e)$.
-In order to have that the map \eqref{eq:locmap} is a homotopy equivalence on $K$-points, we need to remove maps from bundles whose total space can map to orbits not contained in $t_0(X^e)$, i.e. orbits of the form $T/T(e)$.
+In particular, as the subscheme $t_0 X^{T(e)}$ is a union of orbits of the form $T/S$, where $S$ is a subgroup of $T$ containing $T(e)$, the bundles that admit a reduction of the structure group to $T(e)$ are allowed to map to the complement of $t_0(X^{T(e)})$.
+In order to have that the map \eqref{eq:locmap} is a homotopy equivalence on $K$-points for an algebraically closed field $K$, we need to remove maps from those bundles.
 To do so, it is sufficient to remove the bundles that admit a reduction of the structure group to a subgroup of $T(e)$, and this is implemented by restricting the mapping stack to a Zariski open $U$ of $E_T$. \end{proof}